Trilarion/opensourcegames/entries/thousand_parsec.md

 - Code license: GPL-2.0
 - Code dependency: NumPy, psyco, pygame, pyOpenSSL, wxPython

-A framework for turn based 4 X's game (eXplore, eXpand, eXploit, eXterminate).
+A framework for turn-based 4 X's game (eXplore, eXpand, eXploit, eXterminate).
 Designed for long games, supporting massive universes and has an easily expanded tech tree.
 Should this be a game engine instead?
 Server is written in C++.
 Client is written in Python.

 ## Building